Soap opera: Television

 TG4 produce the Irish language soap Ros na Rún ("Headland of the Secrets" or "Headland of the Sweethearts"); set in the fictional village of Ros Na Rún, located outside Galway and near Spiddal, it centres on the domestic and professional lives of the town's residents.
 It is modeled on an average village in the West of Ireland, but with its own distinct personality – with a diverse population that share secrets, romances and friendships among other things.
 While the core community has remained the same, the look and feel of Ros Na Rún has changed and evolved over the years to incorporate the changing face of rural Ireland.
 It has an established a place not only in the hearts and minds of the Irish speaking public, but also the wider Irish audience.
 The program has dealt with many topics, including domestic violence, infidelity, theft, arson, abortion, homosexuality, adoption, murder, rape, drugs, teen pregnancy and paedophilia.
 It runs twice a week for 35 weeks of the year, currently airing Tuesday and Thursday nights.
 Ros na Rún is the single largest independent production commissioned in the history of Irish broadcasting.
-Prior to TG4's launch, it originally aired on RTÉ One in the early 1990s.
+Prior to TG4's launch, it aired on RTÉ One in the early 1990s.

-Although Ireland has access to international soaps (such as Coronation Street, Emmerdale, EastEnders, Home and Away, Hollyoaks and Neighbours), Fair City continues to outperform them all, and is Ireland's most popular soap opera, with the show peaking at over 700,000 viewers.

-January 2015 Red Rock has broadcast on TV3.
-Red Rock airs twice a week on Wednesday and Thursday nights.
-The series is base in a fishing village in Dublin.
-The soaps centres around the local Garda station but also includes stories from the village.